josephsmithberger/XogotDocs/Documentation.docc/Manual/performance/vertex_animation/controlling_thousands_of_fish.md

 @Image(source: "scene.gif")

 Using a ParticleProcessMaterial you can make the fish behavior as simple or complex as you like.
-In this tutorial we only set Velocity, but in your own Shaders you can also set COLOR, rotation, scale (through TRANSFORM).
+In this tutorial we only set Velocity, but in your own Shaders you can also set `COLOR`, rotation, scale (through `TRANSFORM`).
 Please refer to the <doc:particle_shader>
 for more information on particle shaders.